+Figure D.40: Code for cpu_quiet()

-Figure D.39 shows the code for rcu_check_quiescent_state(), which is invoked from rcu_process_callbacks() (described in Section D.3.2.4) in order to determine when other CPUs have started a new grace period and to inform RCU of recent quiescent states for this CPU.
+rcu_process_callbacks() (described in Section D.3.2.4) in order to determine when other CPUs have started a new grace period and to inform RCU of recent quiescent states for this CPU.

 Line 5 invokes check_for_new_grace_period() to check for a new grace period having been started by some other CPU, and also updating this CPU's local state to account for that new grace period.
 If a new grace period has just started, line 6 returns.
 Line 7 checks to see if RCU is still expecting a quiescent state from the current CPU, and line 8 returns if not.
 Line 9 checks to see if this CPU has passed through a quiescent state since the start of the current grace period (in other words, if rcu_qsctr_inc() or rcu_bh_qsctr_inc() have been invoked for "rcu" and "rcu_bh", respectively), and line 10 returns if not.